Quillox/Templates/README.md

 - **_data_** contains the data to be loaded into server.R.
 - **_www_** contains images to be shown in ui.R.

+I chose to use two seperate files instead of one "app.R" file because when using only one file, the autocomplete for your _input$_ and _output$_ does not work, which is very frustrating.

 ## When using RStudio:
 The comments are written with markdown style headers:
 - "# ----"